 If you don’t already know this about me, I was born and raised in Alaska, and I still live here.
 My family came to Alaska during the Klondike Gold Rush and we’ve been here ever since!
 Ever since I was in 4th grade, I have been in love with the Iditarod.
 My 4th grade teachers taught an Iditarod unit that was so comprehensive, we even did an Iditarod relay in gym class.
 It was the unit of all units.
 THE Susan Butcher even visited our school (and her photo is still in the library where I went to school and my son now goes to school).
 For an Alaskan, that’s the equivalent of Michael Jordan (we don’t really have major league sports teams here–so many of us cheer on Iditarod mushers instead).
 So, needless to say, when I started my student teaching year (at that same school I went to), I designed an Iditarod unit.
 Just as I had imagined, I saw the excitement and thrill in my students faces and knew I had hit a teacher jackpot.
 A topic I could get them engaged with, all the while integrating literacy, math, science, technology, and art.

-This Husky Fun unit contains a TON (it’s 286 pages!) of activities and has an overall husky theme and would be a perfect addition to your own Iditarod studies.
+This sled dog racing unit contains a TON of activities and has an overall husky theme and would be a perfect addition to your own Iditarod or Alaska unit.
 It includes everything you see here in this post, including all kinds of craft activities, writing and math and literacy centers to choose from.
 Feel free to check it out here and read more about what is included in the description.

 Kids ABSOLUTELY LOVE making these Iditarod crafts (a husky craft and a musher craft)!!!
 They seriously could not get enough!
 They writing prompt portion is editable, so you can type whatever writing prompt or title you want on the top.
 They are easy cut and paste crafts (also included is a girl musher, not shown), which means your students won’t be wasting time tracing on construction paper and cutting and can focus on the writing instead (something your Admin will probably appreciate!).
 These make great bulletin board pieces to display everything from writing about a book we’ve read, to point of view writing or even poetry.
 I really appreciate how versatile they are so they can be used at any grade for really any topic.